PatrickJS/awesome-angular/README.md

 * [AngularDoc](http://angulardoc.io/) : Website that display "Architectural analysis and visualization for Angular 2 projects", integrate only with a github repository

+* [NgModule-Viz](https://github.com/politie/ngmodule-viz) : Visualize the dependencies between the NgModules in your Angular 2+ application.

 #### TodoMVC
 * [Official Angular 2.0](http://todomvc.com/examples/angular2/)